How to Deep Clean Pool Cartridge Filters - Complete Guide

 Pressure Washing Method

-If you have access to a pressure washer, use it carefully on the lowest effective setting (typically 1000-1500 PSI).
+If you have access to a pressure washer, use it carefully on the lowest effective setting (see manufacturer specs, typically 300-400 PSI maximum).
 Hold the nozzle at a 45-degree angle about 6 inches from the filter, working systematically through each pleat.
 Too much pressure or getting too close can damage the polyester media, creating larger pore sizes that reduce filtration effectiveness.

 Dishwasher Method for Small Filters

-Spa-sized cartridge filters can be cleaned in your dishwasher using regular detergent (no rinse aid).
+Spa-sized cartridge filters can be cleaned in your dishwasher using phosphate-free detergent (no rinse aid).
+Ensure filters are thoroughly rinsed of all pool chemicals before placing in dishwasher.
 Run a full cycle without heated dry.
 This method works well for the degreasing phase but should still be followed by acid treatment if scale is present.

 Common Troubleshooting Issues